 When I make art I do feel that sometimes I’m exhorting people to deal with themselves or deal with a situation. [...]
 I think that’s kind of like sermonizing, but I didn’t make the connection until a few years ago between my childhood experience of listening to the weekly Sunday sermons and this impulse I seem to have to exhort people to look seriously at their lives.

-In an 2008 essay titled ‘Seeing (through) Red,’ Friedrich explains:
+In an 2008 essay titled ‘Seeing (through) Red’, Friedrich writes:

 For thirty years, I’ve worried about what it means to use private experiences – my own and those of people close to me – as subject matter. [...]
 Can the teller ever describe experiences they’ve shared with others without creating huge gaps, falsities, or errors gross and small?

-Music is always important in Friedrich’s films, and Seeing Red, scored by Bach’s Goldberg Variations, performed by Glenn Gould, is no exception.
-The score joins the kaleidoscope of reds in tipping us off as to the thesis of the film – if one can be claimed: that by persistently engaging with variations in articulation, we might preserve the ‘unavoidable paradoxology’ of the experiences we hope to describe, thereby avoiding or diminishing these ‘gaps’; ‘falsities,’ and ‘errors.’
 This is not so easily done.
-For Sir Thomas Browne, grappling with paradoxes and pursuing truth ‘should smell of oil’ (a reference to the burning of oil lamps), and will not be ‘performed upon one leg,’ – which is to say, it will require a long and strenuous effort, and not be flippantly achieved.
+For Sir Thomas Browne, grappling with paradoxes and pursuing truth ‘should smell of oil’ (a reference to the burning of oil lamps), and will not be ‘performed upon one leg’, – which is to say, it will require a long and strenuous effort, and not be flippantly achieved.
 Friedrich, who frequently emphasises the labour-intensive process of editing in both film and video, knows this as well as anyone, and takes on the task with more gusto than many.
 That Browne deploys these figures of speech to describe the difficulty of paradox-attentive truth telling belies the fact that a commitment to articulating complex ideas also demands deft and creative use of language.

 In Friedrich’s work, language – in the form of dialogue or monologue; audible narration or on-screen text, or otherwise – is frequently an important tool; a possible bulwark against oversimplification, if well deployed.
-Seeing Red plays with language severally, with references to titans of 19th-century American verse contributing to the variety of ideas at play.
-In one instance, Friedrich goes to read from a copy of Whitman’s Leaves of Grass, and finds a note she had scrawled on the book’s frontispiece decades earlier: ‘nestled in the crook of my arm, where the sweat creeps on a summer day.’
-This, she reads aloud, first with the wistful voice it requests, and it conjures a bucolic image.
+Seeing Red plays with language severally, with references to titans of 19th-century American verse contributing to the play of ideas.
+In one instance, she goes to read from a copy of Whitman’s Leaves of Grass, and finds a note she had scrawled on the book’s frontispiece decades earlier: ‘nestled in the crook of my arm, where the sweat creeps on a summer day.’
+This, she reads aloud, twice.
+First with the wistful voice it requests, and it conjures a bucolic image.
 Then, with more than a bit of self-mocking, she reiterates: ‘I guess I carried this in the crook of my arm, where the sweat crept on a summer day.
-Oh goodness.’
-It is as concise an encapsulation as any, of the many lives a single sentence can live.
+Oh goodness’.
+It is as concise an encapsulation as any, of the many lives a sentence can live.

 Oh me!
 Oh life! of the questions of these recurring,